 If you’re a councillor, please bring a motion similar to that below to your next Council meeting.
-Let us know how you get on by emailing firstname.lastname@example.org and we will publicise the motion being debated online and via Twitter and LinkedIn.
+Let us know how you get on by emailing email@example.com and we will publicise the motion being debated online and via Twitter and LinkedIn.
 As an alternative councillors could look at the template motion on prepayment meters.

 NOTICE OF MOTION: END FUEL POVERTY

 This Council notes the work to date on ending fuel poverty in our area, but acknowledges that thousands of households are estimated to be in fuel poverty and that more can be done to end fuel poverty by 2030.

 - To instruct the chief executive and officers to create a strategy with the aim of ending fuel poverty in the area by 2030.
 This will be achieved by:

 - improving the energy efficiency of Council / housing association housing stock

 - enforcement of existing regulations on energy efficiency and property standards, particularly in the private rented sector